 1031 Exchange Timeline

 "Can I start a 1031 exchange after I've sold my property?” or "I just closed on my property; can I still do an exchange?"
 There are a few variations to this question, but ultimately the answer is always the same.
 Once you've sold and closed on a property, it is no longer eligible for exchange.
 The taxpayer cannot take actual possession or control the net proceeds from the sale of a relinquished property in a 1031 exchange.
 An exchanger must contact a QI before selling their property.
 If you find yourself short on time or at the closing table, don't lose hope with processing an exchange.
-With Accruit's patented software, Exchange Manager Pro℠, we can get you set up for a rush exchange in under an hour.
+With Accruit's patented software, The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
+To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
+Exchange Manager Pro℠, we can get you set up for a rush exchange in under an hour.